 No more.
 These houses are indestructible – to a point.
 Obviously, I wouldn’t go throwing them across the room.
 Shatter they will.
-However, the construction of the graham crackers uses melted sugar which make these babies stick together like glue within seconds.
+However, the construction of the graham crackers uses melted sugar which makes these babies stick together like glue within seconds.
 If you’re making a craft for your child’s classroom, these are perfect as you can make the gingerbread houses ahead of time and easily transport them.
 In fact, that’s where this idea came from.
 My mom was an elementary school teacher and she made these every year for her students.
 Completely edible (no yucky milk cartons) and the perfect size for kids.

 The sugar will start to crystallize first – just keep stirring.
 It took me about five minutes to completely melt the sugar.
 Once melted, remove from the heat.
 Keep in mind the sugar will start to harden immediately, so if you’re making quite a few houses you’ll want to warm it up intermittently as you go along.
 Don’t keep it over the heat the entire time as the sugar can start to burn.
 You will know when that happens – it’s a lovely smell.

 *Melting and working with melted sugar is for adults only.
 The sugar is very hot and sticky.
 You do not want to burn yourself.
 Please be careful.

-The first step is to dip two edges of each pair into the melted sugar.
+Step 3: The first step is to dip two edges of each pair into the melted sugar.
 As you can see above, you want the same size of each graham cracker square to be dipped so that they match in length.

 Once you do that, you’ll have three right angles.
 The sugar will cool very quickly so that you’re ready for your next step!

-Dip the bare two edges of two of the right angles into the melted sugar to combine to make a square.
+Step 4: Dip the bare two edges of two of the right angles into the melted sugar to combine to make a square.
 Leave the third right angle alone.